daleonpz/Notes/fh-dortmund/01-ITESD.md

   --variation 2
   etc...
 ```

+### Object structuring: Limitations
+- Object Abstraction results usually in stable entities, the requirements may change.
+- Encapsulation is sometimes weak

 ### Software components
 A software component is a unit of composition with contractually-specified interfaces and explicit context dependencies only.
 A software component can be deployed independently and is subject to composition by third parties.